-[7] A man counts as a free spirit in a human community only to the degree in which he has emancipated himself, in the way we have indicated, from all that is generic.
-No man is all genus, none is all individuality; but every man gradually emancipates a greater or lesser sphere of his being, both from the generic characteristics of animal life and from the laws of human authorities which rule him despotically.
+A man counts as a free spirit in a human community only to the degree in which he has emancipated himself, in the way we have indicated, from all that is generic.
+No man is all genus, none is all individuality; but every man gradually emancipates a greater or lesser sphere of his being, both from the generic characteristics of animal life, and from the laws of human authorities which rule him despotically.

-[8] In respect of that part of his nature for which man is not able to win this freedom for himself, he forms a member within the organism of nature and of spirit.
+In respect of that part of his nature for which man is not able to win this freedom for himself, he forms a member within the organism of nature and of spirit.
 He lives, in this respect, by the imitation of others, or in obedience to their command.
 But ethical value belongs only to that part of his conduct which springs from his intuitions.
-This is his contribution to the already existing total of moral ideas.
+And whatever moral instincts man possesses through the inheritance of social instincts, acquire ethical value through being taken up into his intuitions.
 In such ethical intuitions all moral activity of men has its root.
 To put this differently: the moral life of humanity is the sum-total of the products of the moral imagination of free human individuals.
 This is Monism's confession of faith.
-Monism looks upon the history of the moral life, not as the education of the human race by a transcendent God, but as the gradual living out in practice of all concepts and ideas which spring from the moral imagination.